samarh/samarh.github.io/index.md

 My research interests are machine learning, deep learning, and natural language processing.

+**NEW** I will be giving a talk and tutorial on deep learning with Python at PyCon Pakistan 2017.
+Register to attend [here](http://pycon.pk/).

 **NEW** I gave a talk titled "Improving NLP for Low-resource Languages Using Word Embeddings" at the University of San Francisco's Seminar Series in Analytics.
 Watch it [here](https://www.meetup.com/USF-Seminar-Series-in-Analytics/events/237769358/).

 **NEW** My work on training Urdu word embeddings was mentioned in a Forbes story on the impact of democratizing artificial intelligence on the developing world.
 Read it [here](https://www.forbes.com/sites/mariyayao/2017/04/10/why-we-need-to-democratize-ai-machine-learning-education/).